Central Christchurch will offer destination retail in vibrant, pedestrian-friendly settings.

-Markets or quarters offering diverse cultural and retail experiences will contribute to the vibrancy of redeveloped central Christchurch.
-Christchurch City Council has expressed interest in a covered market in central Christchurch, providing low-cost business space for retail market businesses.
-It could include boutique retailers and hospitality venues, and an open air market space.
+Christchurch City Council has expressed interest in a covered central city market, providing low-cost space for retail businesses.
+It could include boutique retailers and hospitality venues, and an open air section.

-The covered market needs a variety of private sector stakeholders to lead its successful development and implementation.
-An international quarter, including a Pacific hub, would give central Christchurch a distinct identity and shape the character and culture of the area, attract residents and visitors, contribute to economic growth and prosperity, and make the city a welcoming place for all.
+An international quarter, including a Pacific hub, would promote a distinct identity and shape the character and culture of the area.
+This in turn could attract residents and visitors, contribute to economic growth and prosperity, and make the city a welcoming place for all.

-- will be developed by the private sector with partner support from CERA and CCC.
+- the Retail Precinct will be developed by the private sector with partner support from CERA and CCC.